Cory Cross: Playing career

 After being drafted first overall in the 1992 Supplemental Draft by the Tampa Bay Lightning, Cross went on to spend 12 NHL seasons with the Toronto Maple Leafs, New York Rangers, Edmonton Oilers, Pittsburgh Penguins and Detroit Red Wings.
 He was a physically imposing player with a powerful shot.

 After getting recruited from his hockey class at the University of Alberta, Cross spent three seasons with the University of Alberta, during which time they won three Canada West championships and one national championship in 1992.
 Cross made his professional debut with the Atlanta Knights of the IHL in the 1993-1994 season.
 The Knights won the Turner Cup championship, only losing 2 games in the playoffs.
 He was called up to the parent club Tampa Bay Lightning for the last five games of the 93-94 season.
 Despite making the Lightning after the 94-95 exhibition season, he returned to the Knights during the NHL lockout.
 At the end of the lockout, Cross was called up to the Lightning for the remainder of the season.

 After spending five full seasons in Tampa Bay, Cross, along with a seventh-round draft pick, was dealt in the off-season to the Toronto Maple Leafs in exchange for Fredrik Modin.
 Cross scored one of the biggest goals of his career on April 16, 2001, when he potted the overtime game-winning goal for Toronto over the Ottawa Senators in Game 3 in the first round of the 2001 NHL Stanley Cup Playoffs on the way to an upset sweep of the number-two seeded Senators.

 After three relatively good seasons with the Leafs, Cross was signed as an unrestricted free agent by the New York Rangers.
 Cross played only 26 games in New York before being traded again, this time along with Radek Dvorak to the Edmonton Oilers in exchange for Anson Carter and Ales Pisa.
 Cross played 113 games for Edmonton before being traded along with Jani Rita to the Pittsburgh Penguins for Dick Tarnstrom.
 On March 9, 2006, Cross was traded from the Penguins to the Detroit Red Wings for a fourth-round draft pick in 2007.

 Cross signed with the Hamburg Freezers of the Deutsche Eishockey Liga in July 2006.
 Cross played one season with Hamburg and formally retired as an active player in September 2009.

 International play

 Cross was a member of Team Canada at three World Championships (1997, 1998, 2003), winning gold in 1997 and 2003.

 Coaching career

 On September 27, 2009, the Calgary Dinos' head hockey coach Mark Howell announced that Cross would be an assistant head coach along with former NHL player Brad Isbister.

-Cross has recently been serving as an assistant coach with the West Kelowna Warriors.
-They won the 2016 RBC Cup, held in Cross' hometown, Lloydminster.
+In 2016, Cross was an assistant coach with the West Kelowna Warriors, when they won the 2016 RBC Cup.